Newbury Academy Trust Trinity School

 We aim to build positive and collaborative relationships between home and school.

-If your child is identified as having SEND they are monitored by the SENCO and discussed regularly at Student Progress Meetings (SPMs).
-The SENCO oversees their education programme in conjunction with the relevant Head of House.
+If your child is identified as having SEND they are monitored by the SENDCo and discussed regularly at Student Progress Meetings.
+The SENDCo oversees their education programme in conjunction with the relevant Head of House.

 - 2.2: How will I be informed / consulted about the ways in which my child is being supported?